 Contact Rev. Dr. Findon at Springs of Grace, 630-664-6314, or

 Stephen Ministers provide one-on-one, completely confidential Christian care for those in our church community who are experiencing difficult times.
 Lay people from the Grace congregation take the 50-hour course to become trained as Stephen Ministers.
 Each fall a new class is planned for spring commissioning.
-To indicate your need for a caring call or to become a Stephen Minister, contact Freda Whittle (630-355-7996) or Parish Nurse Pam Riley at 630-355-1748, ext.
-229. You may also contact Elaine Pauls at 630-357-2078 for more information about becoming a Stephen Minister.
+To indicate your need for a caring call or to become a Stephen Minister, contact Elaine Pauls (630-618-4711) or Danielle Keethler (630-946-6237).
 All conversations are strictly confidential.

-United Methodist Women United Methodist Women is a women's organization for mission related to the Women's Program Division of the General Board of Global Ministries of the United Methodist Church.
+United Methodist Women is a 100+-year-old women's organization for mission related to the Women's Program Division of the General Board of Global Ministries of the United Methodist Church.
 Our activities and actions are driven by our common belief in the PURPOSE:

 The PURPOSE is to know God, to experience fellowship, and to expand concepts of mission through the global ministries of the church.
 Grace UMW is a community of women with a 100+-year history of nurturing and encouraging one another to grow spiritually, educationally and intellectually, to be stimulated, to gain leadership experience, and to be involved in a number of ways.
 We have a general meeting held on the first Tuesday of each month, at which we cover UMW business, enjoy fellowship and studies in mission.
 In addition, we have five UMW Circles: Martha-Esther, Mary, Priscilla, Ruth and Sarah.
 UMW also has a monthly Book Discussion Group for readers of both fiction and non-fiction, a weekly Quilters Group, and a monthly Craft Group.